 Editorial

-Making sense of your phone’s IP rating
+Making sense of your phone’s IP rating: What does IP69 actually mean?

 Ever wondered what IP68 means?
 Here's your answer.